The Bankrate promise

-Refinancing your car loan is an option that can lower your interest rate.
-When refinancing, your current loan is replaced with a new one that ideally includes a more competitive interest rate.
-The new rate can help lower your monthly payments and the costs you’ll pay over the life of the loan.
-But to make the most out of refinancing, you will need good credit and a history of on-time payments.
+A lower rate can help lower your monthly payments and the costs you’ll pay over the life of the loan.
+But to make the most of refinancing, you will need to know how to refinance a car loan, have good credit and have a track record of on-time payments.

 1. Decide if refinancing is the right financial move

 There are two main reasons to refinance: if you can get a better rate or if you are struggling to make payments.

 Scenario 1: You can get a better rate

 If you took out your auto loan when interest rates were high or your credit score has improved since you got your loan, lenders will likely offer you better terms.
 A lower rate and similar loan term will help you save money over the loan’s lifetime.
 A lender may also offer you better terms if your car has positive equity, meaning you owe less than the car is worth.

 Scenario 2: You need a lower monthly payment